craftingcity/The-Known-World/Prenotes Nov 30 23.md

 E
 F

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of the 8th of Weeding 105AF, as they are fighting [[Hannah's Demon (Celaena)]].